cooptothe/myContracts/README.md

 - `flipCoin(CoinSide chosenSide)`: Allows users to participate in the coin flip game.
 - `Result` event: Emits the result of the coin flip.

+### ProfileStatus

+The `ProfileStatus` contract allows users to set and update their profile status messages on the Ethereum blockchain.
+It includes the following functionalities:

+- `createStatus(string memory initialStatus)`: Allows users to create an initial status message.
+- `updateStatus(string memory newStatus)`: Allows users to update their status message.
+- `getStatus(address wallet)`: Returns the status message of a specific wallet address.
+- `StatusCreated` event: Emits when a new status is created.
+- `StatusUpdated` event: Emits when a status is updated.
+- `owner`: The address of the contract owner.

+### HelloWorld

+The `HelloWorld` contract is a simple contract that returns a "Hello World" message when queried.